briansukhnandan/FastGE/README.md

 A dynamically sized table created in ReactJS which can perform a fast query on OSRS Grand Exchange items, which are stored in a Firebase instance.

 ## How can I use it?
-First, execute an `npm install` to install all dependencies.
+First, execute an `npm install` in the project root directory to install all dependencies.

 Next, you'll want to setup a Firebase DB so head on over to [Firebase](https://firebase.google.com) and create a project.
 Then, obtain a copy of the .json containing your firebase credentials.
 Rename the file to `firebase_credentials.json` and place it in `src/db_local/`.